 Tulsi kills bacteria and infections, therefore it’s a great natural home remedy for acne and other skin irritations.
 Holy basil benefits the skin and heals skin infections both internally and externally — and it’s completely safe!

-The primary compound of holy basil oil is eugenol, the active ingredient in the powerful antimicrobial clove oil, which is widely believed to help combat many skin disorders.
-Research shows that tulsi is a natural acne treatment, and when used with coconut oil as a carrier, it’s more viscous and absorbs into the skin even better.
+The primary active compound of holy basil oil is eugenol, the active ingredient in the powerful antimicrobial clove oil, which is widely believed to help combat many skin disorders.
+Holy basil also contains other therapeutic components including gamma-caryophyllene and methyl eugenol.
+Research published in the International Journal of Cosmetic Science shows that holy basil is a natural acne treatment.
+(2) When used with coconut oil as a carrier, holy basil absorbs into the skin even better and can be even more effective.

 2. Protects Against Diabetes